shapediver/ViktorIntegrationTemplate/shapediver-karamba-test/README.md

 ## Creating a VIKTOR parametrization for a ShapeDiver model

-Once the environment variables are set, you can use the [`createParametrization.py`](createParametrization.py) script to help you with creating the parametrization for your VIKTOR app.
+Once the environment variables are set, you can use the [`createParametrization.py`](createParametrization.py) script to help you create the parametrization for your VIKTOR app.

 An example: